Iran lashes out with attacks on Israel and Gulf neighbors as Israel hits Beirut

 Israel flattened an apartment building in central Beirut about an hour after issuing an evacuation notice — the fourth time the building was targeted.
 Israel's military claimed it was being used by Hezbollah to store “millions of dollars intended to finance its activities,” without providing evidence.

-Israel’s strikes have displaced more than 1 million Lebanese — roughly 20% of the population — according to the Lebanese government, which says more than 900 people have been killed.
+Israeli strikes have displaced more than 1 million Lebanese — roughly 20% of the population — according to the Lebanese government, which says 912 people have been killed and 2,221 wounded.
 In Israel, 14 people have been killed by Iranian missile fire.
 At least 13 U.S. military members have been killed.

 More than 1,300 people have been killed in Iran since the conflict started Feb.
 28, according to the Iranian Red Crescent.

 Rising reported from Bangkok, and Magdy from Cairo.
-Associated Press writers Qassim Abdul-Zahra in Baghdad and Sally Abou AlJoud from Beirut contributed to this story.
+Associated Press writers Qassim Abdul-Zahra in Baghdad and Bassem Mroue and Sally Abou AlJoud in Beirut contributed to this report.